 - How much more does hiring and paying internal employees for these tasks cost?

 - What are the risks of performing the task internally versus outsourcing it?

 - Would other outsourcing solutions, such as payroll outsourcing, temp agencies, or staffing agencies, be a better option?

-- Once the decision has been made to go PEO, which PEO should be chosen?
+- Once the decision has been made to move to a PEO, which PEO should be selected?

 The National Association of Professional Employer Organizations (NAPEO) — why you need a PEO

 Advantages of using a PEO?

 PEOs have the knowledge, infrastructure (such as specialist PEO cloud platforms), and experience that many businesses (especially smaller businesses) don’t have.
 This means fewer payroll and HR errors.
 These errors are not only a compliance risk, which can result in penalties or fines, they are a surefire way to alienate your workforce.